48 Hours in Guerneville, California

 And for a completely different perspective on redwood trees, it’s about a 10-mile drive south to Sonoma Canopy Tours in the nearby town of Occidental.
 Discover panoramic views while soaring above a redwood forest on a unique course of seven zip lines, two sky bridges, a magnificent spiral staircase, and a rappel back to the forest floor.

-Or, head about three miles west from Guerneville on Highway 116 to the neighboring town of Monte Rio, where the Northwood Restaurant and Bar also features a variety of comfort food at its best, in a redwood dining room and a spacious outdoor patio and bar.
+Or, head about three miles west from Guerneville on Highway 116 to the neighboring town of Monte Rio, where the Northwood Restaurant and Bar also features a variety of comfort food at its best, in a redwood dining room or a spacious outdoor patio and bar.
 The restaurant is part of the Northwood Golf Club, with an enticing par 36 nine-hole course that’s flanked by redwood trees, making it one of the most scenic and challenging golf courses open to the public.

-Or, also in Monte Rio, eat at the Rio Café Take 2, located on the deck of a historic World War II Quonset hut that’s covered with colorful giant murals of the region.
-Soak in the sun, river, and redwoods while you eat.
+Also in Monte Rio, eat at the Rio Café Take 2, located on the deck of a historic World War II Quonset hut that’s covered with colorful giant murals of the region.
+Soak in the sun, river, and redwoods while you eat outdoors.
 Lunch includes a selection of salads, burgers, sausages, hot dogs, sandwiches, and both vegetarian and kid-sized options.

 Or, work out the kinks with a session at Riverbed Yoga.
 Located just off Guerneville’s Main Street, it offers drop-in rates for a variety of yoga styles and levels, as well as private sessions and intuitive readings.

 On the River